Theogoro/Theogoro/README.md

 Fullstack Dev & Coffee Fan
 -------------------------

 I am graduated in Programming Technology at ITLF.
-Currently a systems engineering student at UTN and working at Witbor as Fullstack Dev (React & Ruby on Rails & MySQL)
+Currently, I am a systems engineering student at UTN and working at Witbor as a Fullstack Developer (React & Ruby on Rails & MySQL).

 * 🌍  I'm based in Córdoba, Argentina
 * ✉️  You can contact me at [theoberta@gmail.com](mailto:theoberta@gmail.com)